apache/activemq-artemis/docs/user-manual/en/preface.md

     to load balance messages.
 Link geographically distributed clusters over unreliable connections to form a global network.
 Configure routing of messages in a highly flexible way.

--   For a full list of features, please see the [features wiki page](todo) .